functionless/eventual-website/docs/cheatsheet.md

 cancelSignal.onSignal(() => (isCancelled = true));

 await Promise.race([
-  // sleep while some condition is true sleepWhile(() => !isCancelled),
+  // resolve once some condition is true condition(() => isCancelled),
-  // sleep until the first of january, 2013 sleepUntil("2013-01-01T00:00Z"),
+  // resolve on first of january, 2013 at midnight time("2013-01-01T00:00Z"),
 ]);
 ```